mantidproject/documents/Design/Muon/MuonAnalysis_sequential_fitting.md

   James's suggestion is on the right of the mockup, above the data section.

   - Like the option of expand/collapse parameters.
   - How would this work with fix/tie/constrain?
+These use the same expand/collapse icon.
   - Could have another column of checkboxes for "fix" - but still leaves problem for ties and constraints

 3. **Sequential fits**